meyhaa/Cognition_and_Technology/README.md

 # Writing Samples

 This repository contains a collection of papers and slide decks of different works.
-For more, check out posts on my [Medium Blog](https://meyhaabuvanesh.medium.com)!
+For more, check out posts on my
+<a href="https://meyhaabuvanesh.medium.com" target="_blank">Medium Blog</a>!

 ## Health Literacy Independent Research Project:
 Addressing_Health_Literacy_Nutrition: Highlights the systemic issue of health literacy in the United States using nutrition as a case study.
 This paper was published in the University of California, Readings about Writing student publication journal.